sigedu-org/website/_pages/archive.md

 toc_icon: "cog"
 ---

+**June 12, 2020**.
+The [schedule](/bea/current#schedule) for the first ever virtual BEA 2020 is up!
+All authors should already have received instructions to pre-record their talks.
+{: .notice}

+**June 9, 2020**.
+The 1st shared task on Automatic Prerequisite Learning (PRELEARN) will be held in Bologna, Italia (November 30th-December 3rd  2020).
+See [this blog post](/blog/guest/PRELEARN-shared-task/) for further information about PRELEARN call for participation!
+{: .notice}

 **May 11, 2020**.
 The decisions for BEA 2020 submissions have been emailed to the authors.
 Thanks everyone for for your hard work!
 See [here](/bea/current#schedule) for the list of accepted papers.
 Camera-ready versions are due May 25th!
 {: .notice}